How to turn company expertise into a recognizable body of thought

 This coherence is one of the main sources of authority.

-Without it, companies tend to publish laterally.
-They move from trend to trend, producing competent observations on many subjects without developing depth on any of them.
-The content may earn traffic, but it does not accumulate into a recognizable body of thought.
+Companies without a clear position tend to publish laterally.
+They move from trend to trend, producing competent observations across many subjects without developing sustained depth in any of them.
+Individual pieces may attract attention, but the ideas rarely accumulate into something the market can recognize.

 With a clear point of view, the company can publish vertically.
 It can return to an important idea repeatedly, adding evidence, applications, qualifications, and consequences.

-But manufactured disagreement rarely creates durable authority because it is not anchored in anything the company has genuinely learned.
+But manufactured disagreement rarely creates durable authority, because it's not anchored in anything the company has genuinely learned.

 A company that has implemented dozens of automation projects may notice that technical integration is rarely the main barrier.
 The more persistent problem may be that organizations have never defined which decisions can be automated and which require human accountability.